JLarky/jlarky-blog/src/pages/posts/how-to-create-npm-package.md

 No Bun, no problem
 ```

-Notice the difference, because we are using Deno we have to add `npm:` prefix.
-Bun on the other side we don't actually need to run `npm install` because Deno will automatically download the package from NPM.
+Notice the difference, because we are using Deno we have to add `npm:` prefix when importing npm packages, but the positive is that we don't need to run `npm install`, because Deno will automatically download the package from NPM.

 ## 3. DNT build script